Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Identification

 \begin{thm} Under Assumptions \ref{assump:saturations}--\ref{assump:Bernoulli} and \ref{assump:onesided}--\ref{assump:exclusion}, $(S_g, Z_{ig}, \bar{D}_{ig}) \indep (\mathbf{B}_{ig}, C_{ig}) | (\bar{C}_{ig}, N_g)$. \end{thm}

 \autoref{thm:conditional_indep} implies that conditioning on $(\bar{C}_{ig}, N_g)$ is sufficient to break any dependence between $\mathbf{f}(\bar{D}_{ig})$ and $(\mathbf{B}_{ig},C_{ig})$ that may be present.
 The intuition for this result is as follows.
 Conditional on $\bar{C}_{ig}$ and $N_g$, we know precisely how many of $(i,g)$'s neighbors are compliers.
 Given this information, IOR implies that all remaining variation in $\bar{D}_{ig}$ is arises solely from experimental variation in the saturation $S_g$ assigned to different groups, and the share of compliers offered treatment across groups assigned the same saturation.
 So long as $Z_{ig}$ and $S_g$ do not affect $(\mathbf{B}_{ig},C_g)$, \autoref{assump:exclusion}, it follows that $(Z_{ig}, \bar{D}_{ig},S_g)$ are exogenous given $(\bar{C}_{ig}, N_g)$, even when individuals decide whether or not to take up treatment based on knowledge of their potential outcome functions.
+In effect, our identification approach is a combination of instrumental variables and control function methods.
+First $(\bar{C}_{ig}, N_{g})$ serves as a control function for the endogenous regressor $\bar{D}_{ig}$, similar to \cite{masten2016}.
+Second, $Z_{ig}$ serves as an instrument for $D_{ig}$, because this regressor remains endogenous even conditional on $(\bar{C}_{ig}, N_g)$.